ludavid15/myblog/myapp/src/posts/machine-vision.md

 path: "machine-vision"
 author: "David Lu"
 date: "2021-07-26"
+preview: "Machine vision refers broadly to any imaging analysis task performed by a computer."
 ---

 Machine vision refers broadly to any imaging analysis task performed by a computer.
 Meanwhile, simultaneous localization and mapping (SLAM) is a specific domain focused on obtaining an understanding of the environment and your position within it.
 These two often go hand in hand (but not always!).